Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 Returns a list of the symbols naming the fields in members of the type represented by

-to the field-names argument given in the call tomake-record-type
+rtd.
+The returned value isequal?to the field-names argument given in the call tomake-record-typethat created the type represented byrtd.

 These procedures use the Java 1.1 reflection facility.